BaseKitUI/BaseKitUI/README.md

 It consists of copy-pasteable HTML and CSS "components".

+For current todos, see the [project board](https://github.com/orgs/BaseKitUI/projects/1).
+For the future roadmap, see [future-roadmap.md](https://github.com/BaseKitUI/BaseKitUI/blob/main/future-roadmap.md).

 ## The technical principles of this project

 - Uses vanilla CSS (not Sass or CSS-in-JS)